Self hosted

 Setting Up phpIPAM with Docker

-To get started with phpIPAM, you can easily set it up using Docker.
-Docker simplifies the installation process and allows for greater flexibility when managing multi-host containers.
-The first step is to pull the Docker image MySQL and create a MySQL instance.
-This MySQL instance will serve as the MySQL database backend for your phpIPAM application.
+Docker simplifies the installation process of phpIPAM.
+The first step is to pull the Docker image for MySQL and create a MySQL instance.
+This MySQL DB will serve as the MySQL database backend for your phpIPAM installation.

 Docker Image MySQL Run